-Stopping chest, lung, stomach problems and cancer.
+• Be better at stopping chest, lung, heart problems, epilepsy and cancer.

 Talking and sharing information between GP's nurses, hospitals, care homes and social workers.

 Offering support and teaching for Carers and Families.

 What we learn from the reviews is passed on to those who provide care and support to people and their families.